qtproject/pyside-pyside-setup/sources/pyside6/doc/deployment/index.rst

 If you are considering Option 3, then starting with 6.4, we ship a new tool called `pyside6-deploy` that deploys your PySide6 application to all desktop platforms - Windows, Linux, and macOS.
 To know more about how to use the tool see :ref:`pyside6-deploy`.
-Additionally, you can also use other popular deployment tools shown below:
+For Android deployment, see :ref:`pyside6-android-deploy`.
+Additionally, you can also use other popular deployment tools shown
+below:

 * `fbs`_
 * `PyInstaller`_